-My affinity for the farm to table movement inspired Cast Iron Content’s first video project and ignited our ambition to break further into the restaurant industry.
+My affinity for the farm to table movement inspired Waypoint Writing’s first video project and ignited our ambition to break further into the restaurant industry.
 In pursuit of that ambition, we had to ask ourselves, “why would a restaurant need a blog?”

 What we have increasingly found is a reluctance or apprehension on the part of some restaurateurs to tell their story…more than once.
 We’ve had the pleasure to visit some restaurants and bars that truly have amazing stories about humble beginnings that blossomed into big business.
 That’s great – and maybe it’s enough to tell that genesis story on the front of a menu or on the “About Page” of a website, assuming they even have one.